jennifernghi/RestaurantOrderApp/README.md

-# RestaurantOrderApp
-@author Nghi Nguyen aka jennifernghi
+#@author Nghi Nguyen aka jennifernghi

-Javafx App for Ordering Items in restaurant
+#Javafx App for Ordering Items in restaurant

 You have to use test credit card numbers for Visa, Discory, Master, American Express credit card